If you've heard of waterless cookware, then you've probably heard the following things:

 Steam Control Knobs and "Vacuum-Sealing" Lids

 Steam control knobs are unique to waterless cookware.
-They are also another aspect that makes waterless cookware gimmicky.
+They are also another aspect that makes waterless cookware (in our opinion) gimmicky.

 The steam control knobs allow you to control the amount of steam that escapes from the pot.
 They also alert you to when it's time to turn the temperature down by whistling.